sahajoydeep2002/Climate/README.md

 <h3 align="center">A webapp using openweather API to get different locations weather deatils(temperature, wind speed etc) with a chatting feature using PyWebIO</h3>

-## What is CliMATE
+## What is Climate
-CliMATE is a weather details showing web app(Temperature, Condition, Humidity & wind-speed) with a chat feature where you can get like minded community.
+Climate is a weather details showing web app(Temperature, Condition, Humidity & wind-speed) with a chat feature where you can get like minded community.

 ## How we built it
 The webapp was made using openweather API, HTML, CSS & Javascript to get different locations weather deatils(temperature, wind speed etc) with a chatting feature using PyWebIO